 It is a dream for every football player in the US to be able to play in the NFL, and Rome Italo Douglas was no exception.
 Rome Douglas was a gifted football player, identified right from his school days at Claremont High School, California.
-Big Rome, as he was also known, owing to his towering 6’7” frame, played for his school in All Americans from a very young age.
+Big Rome, as he was also known, owing to his immense 6’7” frame, was christened a high school All-American in football at a very early age.

-Douglas was a regular face in subsequent NFL seasons, playing for JACKSONVILLE JAGUARS, New York Giants and St. Louis Rams.
+Douglas was a regular face in subsequent NFL seasons, playing for Jacksonville Jaguars, New York Giants and St. Louis Rams.
 He continued to represent his teams at most NFLs.
-Rome Douglas was also part of the NFL EUROPE World Bowl held in Amsterdam in 2000.
+Rome Douglas was also part of the NFL Europe World Bowl held in Amsterdam in 2000.
 In fact, he has participated not just in the World Bowl.
 Having successfully played in the World Bowls and NFL, Rome Douglas is now planning to take on football commentary.
-Given his passion and knowledge of the game he has played for so long, Rome is sure to make a mark as prominent as he has managed through his game.
+Given his passion and knowledge of the game acquired after several years of playing it, Rome is sure to make a mark as prominent as his stature through his game.

 IMAGE SOURCE: TWITTER